 - disobeying road rules or being in contravention of any law

-- driving outside any town or city limits in WA or NT between dusk and dawn
+- driving in specified remote areas or outside any town or city limits in Western Australia or the Northern Territory between dusk and dawn

 - driving on unsealed roads